How to Work as an Interior Designer Abroad

 The United States

 This means you can rest assured of finding plenty of jobs for designers of all experience levels.
-What’s more, the US is home to some of the world’s most prestigious design schools, such as Parsons School of Design in New York City and the Art Institute of Chicago.
+Moreover, the US is home to some of the world’s most prestigious design schools, such as Parsons School of Design in New York City and the Art Institute of Chicago.
 These schools can help you build a strong foundation for a career in interior design.

 The United Kingdom